JustinGrote/PulumiPowershellTest/README.md

 # PulumiPowershellTest
 This is a proof of concept to be able to use Powershell for Pulumi.
+Please look at the different branches of this repository for different examples.

 This requires all the same prerequisites as but does *not* need powershell preview to be installed (it will grab the runtime as part of the SDK)